Keith Windschuttle: Biography

-He attended at Canterbury Boys' High School (where he was a contemporary of Liberal Australian prime minister John Howard).
+Windschuttle was born in 1942.
+He attended Canterbury Boys' High School (where he was a contemporary of Liberal Australian prime minister John Howard).

 Windschuttle was a journalist on newspapers and magazines in Sydney.
-He completed a BA (first class honours in history) at the University of Sydney in 1969, and an MA (honours in politics) at Macquarie University in 1978.
+He completed a BA (first-class honours in history) at the University of Sydney in 1969, and an MA (honours in politics) at Macquarie University in 1978.
 He enrolled as a PhD student but did not submit a thesis; instead he published it under the title The Media with Penguin Books.
 In 1973, he became a tutor in Australian history at the University of New South Wales (UNSW).
 Between 1977 and 1981, Windschuttle was lecturer in Australian history and in journalism at the New South Wales Institute of Technology (now the University of Technology, Sydney) before returning to UNSW in 1983 as lecturer/senior lecturer in social policy.
 He resigned from UNSW in 1993 and founded Macleay Press, a small-press publishing company.
 Published authors besides Windschuttle include Leonie Kramer and Michael Connor.
-He has been a regular visiting and guest lecturer on history and historiography at American universities.
+He was a regular visiting and guest lecturer on history and historiography at American universities.

-In June 2006, he was appointed to the board of the Australian Broadcasting Corporation (ABC), Australia's non-commercial public broadcaster.
+In June 2006, he was appointed to the board of the Australian Broadcasting Corporation (ABC), Australia's non-commercial public broadcaster, for a 5-year term which ended on 14 June 2011.

+Windschuttle died in Sydney on 8 April 2025.